tr11-com/blog/clezoipzp02o5ntnv5x3obard.md

 1. ### Speed it up

-You know what's even more annoying than a cluttered website?
+What's even more annoying than a cluttered website?
 A slow website.
 Nobody has time to wait for your website to load, so make sure it's as fast as possible.
 Compress images, optimize code, and use a content delivery network (CDN) to speed up your website.

 1. ### Use high-quality images